 The entire area is now ecologically protected to ensure that Argan resources do not run out and that the women can continue to earn a living.
 In fact, in 1999 UNESCO declared the entire Argan region a biosphere reserve.
 There are also many initiatives to ensure that cooperatives provide excellent working conditions.

 The process based on the practice of fair trade and the women are given good working hours to ensure that they are able to care for their families whilst at the same time working and bringing in extra money, which would have otherwise been difficult.

 Agadir and the surrounding area is a beautiful place to visit.
 When we did finally make it to Taroudant that day, it was fantastic to explore the souk within the medina walls.
 Learning all about the local area was fascinating.

 Everyone you meet is so willing to teach you something about the country and show you something that you have never seen before.

 I have been using Argan oil since I got back and for your information, I have soft, glossy hair and smooth healthy skin.
 The Berbers are definitely on to something.

-Stefanie Haigh is often found online as Stefanie Grace, Stefanie has been blogging for four years and travelling for much longer.
-She has lived in Spain and Costa Rica and has seen a lot of the world due to her incessant need for city breaks, café crawling with a pair of sunglasses and beach time.
-Stef is now back in the UK freelancing full-time and as a result adding more destinations to her travel bucket list every day.
+Stefanie Haigh is often found online as Stefanie Grace, Stefanie has been blogging for 12 years and traveling for much longer.
+Stef lives in the UK freelancing full-time and as a result, adding more destinations to her travel bucket list every day.
 Read her daily ramblings on Twitter or through her blog.